 In our call Rachel talks about:

-- The types of businesses who need freelance minute takers and why
+- The types of businesses that need freelance minute takers and why

 - How and where to find work

-- Why some industries are currently holding even more meetings than before
+- Why some industries are now holding even more meetings than before

 - How minute taking and transcription are two different things